Quick Page Links

 - Increases the Prolactin levels, therefore increasing breast milk production.

-- It is usually only needed for a short period of time.
+- It is usually only needed for a short period.

 - Used in conjunction with Metoclopramide and Methyldopa.

-- Can be taken orally as a spray.
+- It can be taken orally as a spray.

 - Helps with milk let-down (milk ejection reflex).

 - Learn more about the love hormone, Oxytocin.